 \subsection{Revisiting the MMMU Benchmark}

-The Massive Multi-discipline Multimodal Understanding and Reasoning (MMMU) benchmark~\citep{yue2024mmmu} is a comprehensive dataset designed to evaluate multimodal AI models on college-level tasks requiring subject-specific knowledge and deliberate reasoning.
+The Massive Multi-discipline Multimodal Understanding and Reasoning (MMMU) benchmark~\citep{yue2024mmmu} is a comprehensive dataset designed to evaluate multimodal AI models on college-level tasks that require subject-specific knowledge and deliberate reasoning.
 MMMU consists of 11.5K carefully curated multimodal questions from college exams, quizzes, and textbooks, covering six core disciplines across 30 subjects and 183 subfields.
 Each question in MMMU is a multimodal image-text pair with 4 multiple-choice options, featuring 30 diverse image types such as charts, diagrams, maps, and chemical structures.
-MMMU has quickly become a standard evaluation tool in the field, used to assess the capabilities of many prominent multimodal models upon their release~\citep{gpt4o,gpt4o-mini,claude-3.5-sonnet,reid2024gemini,li2024llava}.
+MMMU has rapidly established itself as a standard evaluation framework for testing prominent multimodal models upon their release.~\citep{gpt4o,gpt4o-mini,claude-3.5-sonnet,reid2024gemini,li2024llava}.

-Meanwhile, we received some feedback from the community that text-only LLMs could accurately answer some questions without any need for visual input.
-We took a close look at these questions and identified two main issues: 1) \textbf{Text-Only Dependency:} Certain questions are relatively independent or irrelevant to the corresponding images.
-2) \textbf{Shortcut Exploitation:} Even when questions require images for humans to answer correctly, models could often find shortcuts or correlations within the candidate options, leveraging their pre-existing knowledge (from pre-training) to arrive at the correct answer.
+However, we find that text-only LLMs can accurately answer some questions without requiring any visual input.
+We take a closer look at these questions and identify two main issues: 1) \textbf{Text-Only Dependency:} Certain questions are relatively independent or irrelevant to the corresponding images.
+2) \textbf{Shortcut Exploitation:} Even when questions require images for humans to answer correctly, models often find shortcuts or correlations within the candidate options, leveraging their pre-existing knowledge (from pre-training) to arrive at the correct answer.
 Two examples that are answered correctly by Llama-3-70B Instruct~\citep{dubey2024llama} are shown in \autoref{fig:text_answerable_example}.